Frequently Asked Questions About Syncope (Fainting)

 Some types of syncope are caused by a serious problem, so it is recommended that your child be seen by a health care provider to determine the reason for all fainting spells.

-How is the cause of syncope diagnosed?
+How is the cause of syncope diagnosed in children?

 Your child’s health care provider will obtain a medical history and do a physical exam.
 The details about the syncopal episodes are helpful in pinpointing the cause.
 Helpful details include how often the syncope occurs, what activity your child was participating in prior to fainting, if there were any presyncopal sensations, eating history, your child’s medications and medical conditions, and any family history of heart disease in young people.
 Blood pressure may be taken in sitting and standing positions to check for orthostatic hypotension.